 I used the following ingredients for these delicious Egg Rolls: Egg roll wrappers, chicken, garlic, soy sauce, cornstarch, cabbage, celery, onions, carrots, fresh ginger, and vegetable oil.
 It also included salt, pepper and ground ginger that I thought was necessary to correct the seasonings.

 I started by prepping the ingredients.
-For this, I cut the chicken into very small pieces, shredded the cabbage, celery, onion and carrot in the food processor, grated the ginger and minced the garlic.
+First I cut the chicken into very small pieces.
+Then I shredded the cabbage, celery, onion and carrot in the food processor.
+Finally I grated the ginger and minced the garlic.

-First, I heated 1 Tablespoon of vegetable oil in my wok over medium high heat, and added the chicken.
+To cook the filling I heated 1 Tablespoon of vegetable oil in my wok over medium high heat and added the chicken.
 I cooked the chicken, stirring occasionally until it was opaque.
 This took about 2 minutes.

-Next, I removed the chicken from the wok and added another Tablespoon of vegetable oil.
-Then, I added the cabbage, celery, onions and carrots.
-I stirred to combine and cooked the mixture over medium high heat, stirring often, until the cabbage was translucent.
+Next I removed the chicken from the wok and added another Tablespoon of vegetable oil.
+Then I added the cabbage, celery, onions and carrots.
+I stirred to combine the ingredients and cooked the mixture over medium high heat.
+I continued stirring often until the cabbage was translucent.
 This took about 15 minutes.

 I added 2 Tablespoons of soy sauce to the vegetables and returned the chicken to the wok.